 Another factor is patience.
 Your milk lets down vigorously at the beginning of a feeding, then slows down to a trickle.
 If your baby keeps nursing, she will be rewarded with another let-down.
 While a newborn is perfectly willing to keep nursing whiles she waits (remember, she doesn’t have much else to do that’s fun at that point), an older baby may get antsy after the initial flow of milk slows down, and may not be willing to continue nursing while she waits for another let-down.

-Many older babies will get all the milk they need in less than five or ten minutes.
+Many older babies will get all the milk they need in less than 5 or 10 minutes.
 Your let-down reflex is well established by this time, and babies become very efficient at nursing.
 The baby who pulls off the breast after a few minutes and refuses to take the second side may simply have gotten her fill.

 Many babies will fight sleep even while their eyelids are drooping and you know for a fact that they are exhausted.
 Most babies at this age do better with the early morning and middle of the night feedings, but fuss with every feeding in between.
 Does she do better with some feedings versus others, or fuss at all of them?

-With a four month old, teething can definitely be a factor as well.
-I had two out of six babies cut their first teeth at four months, and teething can go on for weeks or months before the first tooth actually breaks through the gum.
+With a 4 month old, teething can definitely be a factor as well.
+I had 2 out of 6 babies cut their first teeth at 4 months, and teething can go on for weeks or months before the first tooth actually breaks through the gum.
 Some babies like to nurse more when they’re teething, and some don’t like they way it feels when their gums rub against the nipple.
 It may help to let her chomp on something (a teething toy, a knuckle, or a frozen washcloth) before you nurse her or when she pulls off.

 Has she had a cold recently?
 Sometimes stuffy noses can make babies pull off the breast or bottle because it’s hard to suck and breathe at the same time.